top of page

 Some other established marketplace platforms include:

-· Rarible Stylish design with a focus on artists & an authenticity badge function.
+· Rarible Stylish design with a focus on artists with an authenticity badge function.

-· Foundation NFT social media platform design using invite access to maintain quality.
+· Foundation Social media platform design using invite access to maintain a community-level quality.

-· SuperRare An exclusive platform specifically for NFT artists.
+· SuperRare Exclusive platform specifically for NFT artists.

-· Hic et Nunc Newer, ‘proof of stakes’ system based CO2 emission clean platform.
+· Hic et Nunc Newer, ‘proof of stakes’ system: CO2 emission clean platform.

 · NFTKEY Recent invite-only platform with a specific focus on artist originality.

-Conversion fees between different currency forms and the so-called ‘gas fees’ involved, which are the large computing energy costs of processing sales, purchases and minting’s on the blockchain, should be observed carefully for their considerable fluctuation and effect on the end price.
+Conversion fees between different currencies and the so-called ‘gas fees’ involved, which are the large-computing energy costs of processing sales, purchases, and minting on the blockchain, should be observed carefully for their considerable fluctuation and effect on the end price.

 “Jack Dorsey sells his first tweet as an NFT for $2.9 million”

-NFTs are created not only for illustration, but for images and online media in general, and popular examples currently include photography, songs, videos, digitized collectibles such as trading cards, virtual avatars, or video game skins, and even GIFs.
+NFTs are created not only for illustration, but for images and online media in general, and popular examples currently include photography, songs, videos, digitised collectibles such as trading cards, virtual avatars, or video game "skins," and even GIFs.

 The Dynamics of NFTs Right Now

-The investment prospects of NFTs are alluring and still evolving and expanding.
-As I recently learned tuning in to an intriguing Instagram Live with Kelly Slater in which was discussed among other things, a new money transfer app called Strike with creator Jack Mallers.
+The investment prospects of NFTs are alluring, still evolving, and expanding.
+As I recently learned tuning in to an intriguing Instagram Live with Kelly Slater in which was discussed among other things, a new money transfer app called Strike, with creator Jack Mallers.
 Strike can provide instantaneous and costless international money transfers through its integration with Bitcoin and the Lightning Network, as well as superior bitcoin purchase rates.

-A friend of Kelly’s who later joined the live proposed NFTs as foreseeable financial support for funding an endangered whales project Kelly aims to pursue, through the suggested minting of whale illustrations created by children and the incorporation of a creator royalties’ percentage within the NFTs to provide income via their resale.
-It’s easy to see that the meaning assigned to an NFT has been an important value factor for creators and investors so far.
+A friend of Slater's who later joined the live, proposed NFTs as foreseeable financial support for funding an endangered whales project Kelly aims to pursue, through the suggested minting of whale illustrations created by children and the incorporation of a creator royalties’ percentage within the NFTs to provide income via their resale.
+It’s easy to see that the meaning assigned to a specific NFT has been an important value factor for creators and investors so far.

 The Creator's Perspective